OR, IT TAKES A PERFECT PERSON TO PROPERLY PLAN TO PLAN

 As humans strive towards enlightenment, many of us become more aware of our impact.
 Understanding your core values is critical to the proper design of the spaces you inhabit.
 This may define an overt and objective goal, such as minimizing carbon output, or may be a subjective attitude that sways design attitudes, such as independence.
 Design is a multi-disciplinary balance of issues ranging from cost to code, efficiency to expression.
 It is helpful to outline how important is it to you for the design to be, say, energy efficient, or carbon neutral, or blend into the neighborhood, preserve or create natural habitat, feel safe, be expressive, or any of a hundred other concerns.
 These are just examples.
 Think of, and for, yourself.

 This is the part that most people skip.
 Some of us aren’t introspective, and it can be hard.
 To create inspiring architecture that stirs you, this is the most important part.
 Articulate the fundamental why of the project.
-While it may seem like something to save for your therapist, let your architect know why that is your why: do you want a simple serene space because you are afraid of losing control due to childhood trauma?
+Although it may seem like something to save for your therapist, let your architect know why that is your why: do you want a simple serene space because you are afraid of losing control due to childhood trauma, or because you aspire to minimalism for religious reasons?

 Two tactics: Ask why you are undertaking this project, and dig into “why that” 5 levels deep - then back up and ask different why questions at each level.
 If you aren’t up for that, then make a list of adjectives that you hope will describe the finished project, and those that won’t.
 Pick the top and bottom three and explain why.